cottus-ai/kernl/README.md

 # kernl

-Unikernel SDK for AI agents.
-Compile a Python agent to an 8MB bootable image.
+OS SDK for AI agents.
+Compile a Python agent into an 8MB bootable image.
 Run it on a Firecracker microVM in under 50ms.

 ```
 agent.py  →  kernl compile  →  agent.krn  →  kernl run  →  Firecracker microVM